YaskawaEurope/mlx-examples/source/examples/functions/McePosTable/index.md

 type: lib
 layout: function
 description: |
-  PosTable is a dynamic program which makes running MotoLogix trajectories very easy and lets you focus on the trajectory instead of the coding behind it.
+  Run trajectories on a MotoLogix system, using a dynamic program where the trajectory is defined by data, not by the program code.
 tags:
   - PosTable
   - beta